openflighthpc/docs.openflighthpc.org/docs/docs/hpc-on-k8s/genome.md

 ## Steps to Execute Job
+Assuming that the user possesses only the `bio-users-kubeconfig.yaml` for workload execution, the kubeconfig is configured to exclusively access the `bio` namespace.
+Consequently, the namespace value has been set to `bio` and queue-name is set to `bio-queue`.

 Below is the example manifest file for performing genome quality checks in a Kubernetes cluster.
 ```yaml
 # job.yaml